 Since the first publication of this post back in 2016 there has been progress.
 We have gone from news stories titled “US schools get failing grade for financial literacy education,” to “Financial literacy is becoming a requirement in schools.”
 This is good news, but there is still a lot of work to be done.
 We know teachers and parents already have their hands full, so we hope this post helps to make things a little easier.

 After all, if we want students to have a bright and prosperous future, where they become adults that contribute to the economy and live meaningful and productive lives without debt, we have to give them a strong foundation.
 In fact, we owe it them!
 In a previous blog, we focused on why financial literacy instruction matters.
-The report referenced at the beginning of this post tells you we still have ways to go in creating a financially literate population.

-1. Pathway to Financial Success: Pathway to Financial Success, created by Discover®, awards grants to bring financial education into high school classrooms, so kids can learn to make smart financial decisions and achieve their goals.
+2. Pathway to Financial Success: Pathway to Financial Success, created by Discover®, awards grants to bring financial education into high school classrooms, so kids can learn to make smart financial decisions and achieve their goals.
 We also offer resources to teach personal finance to grades K-12.

-2. CashCrunch Games a fun way to learn about money: CashCrunch Games has been created to help fill the void for Financial Literacy, awareness and spending habits,
+3. CashCrunch Games a fun way to learn about money: CashCrunch Games has been created to help fill the void for Financial Literacy, awareness and spending habits,

 through providing a Personal Finance Game with Learning resources that focuses on Money, Cashflow and Budgets.

 We are here to get you thinking about your Personal Finances, spending habits and the way you act around money.